CasparKielwein/Aaargh/Classes.md

 * Speed 8

 *Form of the Guardian*
-* Attack: Str, Melee, 1d8 damage
+* Attack: Tough, Melee, 1d8 damage
 * After you make a melee attack in your beast form you can choose to mark the target
 * Speed 6